Abibubble/ms4-lead-shot-hazard/README.md

 #### Checkout
-* This feature allows the user to :
+* This feature allows the user to:
     * Checkout as a guest.
     * Safely and securely buy the items in their shopping bag through Stripe.
     * &#128100; The shipping details will be filled from any details given in the user profile.
     * &#128100; The user can select the 'Remember my details' checkbox in the checkout form to save their latest details.
-This is helpful when :
+This is helpful when:
         * No details are saved in the user's profile.
         * Any of the user's details have changed from what is saved in their profile.
 * The card details form is connected to Stripe, a payment platform.
 This ensures a fully secure payment.